fbpx

 Consider the following…

-1. Traffic flow: create a flow that allows students (and you) to easily move around the classroom.
-Avoid cluttered areas by keeping pathways clear.
+1. Traffic flow: Create a flow that allows students (and you) to move around the classroom easily.
+Keep pathways clear to avoid cluttered areas.

 2. Flexible spaces: incorporate flexible seating options, reading corners, and collaborative work areas.
 This will help with different learning styles and encourage teamwork.